 Now it is time to start thinking about your interview.
 More than 3 candidates apply for every General Surgery ST3 position, so competition is tough.
 To score well and get your first choice job, you need to prepare for the interview like you would your exams.

-Your preparation should focus on two areas: Content and Delivery
+Effective preparation focuses on two areas: Knowledge and Delivery.

-The General Surgery ST3 interview is knowledge intensive!
-If you don’t have the right content in your answers it doesn’t matter how slick your delivery is, you won’t get the marks.
+The General Surgery ST3 interview is knowledge-intensive.
+If you don’t have the knowledge, it doesn’t matter how slick your delivery is, you won’t get the marks.

-Similarly, your knowledge could be FRCS level, but if you don’t deliver it well, all those hours in the library will be for nothing!
+Equally, you might have FRCS level knowledge, but if you don’t deliver it well, all those hours preparing will be for nothing!

 Best of all, we’ve presented it in an easy to understand format, on a platform that you can access anywhere.

 The 2024 interview is 40-minutes long and includes a Clinical Station, Management Station, and Portfolio Station.
 We have broken down our interview question bank and presented our questions exactly like they appear in the interview.

 Focused questions on the clinical topics which come up every year, so you can revise effectively.

 Detailed questions with model answers to make sure you get all the points in this station.